In a society that disposes of humans, relationship interrupts the cycle.

 This often only changes when, through friendship with people of different backgrounds and life experiences, we witness mistreatment and marginalization.
 We get to know someone outside our immediate social circle.
 Our sister falls in love with someone from another race, religion, or culture.
 Our grandchild is transgender.
 [Our church invites us to begin writing letters with someone in prison.]
 We see all the ways life is more difficult for them than it needs to be.
 We feel their pain instead of standing apart at a safe distance.”

-This is where our prayer practice grounds us: “Jesus, what do you want to teach me about your heart—for the incarcerated, for our releasing friend, for this system of dealing with fellow humans that our nation has created?”
+This is where our prayer practice grounds us: “Jesus, what do you want to teach me about your heart — for the incarcerated, for our releasing friend, for this broken system our nation has created?”

 “The love of God creates in us such a ONEING that, when it is truly seen, no one can separate themselves from another. ”